Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which feature of the AWS Cloud will support an international company’s requirement for low latency to all of its customers?
+### Which feature of the AWS Cloud will support an international company's requirement for low latency to all of its customers?

 - [ ] Fault tolerance.
 - [x] Global reach.